caseycantrell/coindex2/README.md

-# Welcome to COINdex, an application to look at info, news, and statistics of popular Cryptocurrencies.
+# COINdex is an application to look at info, news, and statistics of popular Cryptocurrencies.

 ---